pdgcam/CSD3/README.md

 # Launch jobs

 The cluster uses the slurm submission system.
-Templates of shell script to run jobs can be found in you user folder.
+Templates of shell scripts to run jobs can be found in you user folder.

+Lauching a lob requires both mandatory parameters and accesories ones.

-## Basic parameters to launch a job
+## Mandatory parameters

 | Command | Description |
 | --- | --- |